onemriganka/Micro3GPT/README.md

 ## MicroCubeGPT

-This is my experiment repo for developing generative Transformer models , i will make frequent changes to the codebase.
-The also imporve the code if u can just by making a pull request... :
+This is my experiment repo for developing generative Transformer models , i will make frequent changes to the codebase. also if u are a developer, imporve the code if u can  then just make a pull request... :